Santi-hr/UNI-T-Thermal-Utilities/README.md

 It only needs the Python package *numpy*.

-For running the lib use example also *matplotlib* is required.
+For running the lib usage example also *matplotlib* is required.

 ## How to use

-The module can be used by importing it (See usage example for a more in depth usage):
+The module can be used by importing it (See [usage example](src/usageExample.py) for a more in depth example):

 ```python
 import uniTThermalImage